 Students will take on the role of a public relations/public affairs officer to learn how to deal with the media when managing a crisis for a client, whether a multinational corporation or a professional athlete.
 Students will use case studies of actual events to examine how the media dealt with the crisis.
 Students will get a look at the inner workings of a major PR firm devoted to telling the truth while managing the message.
 3 undergraduate hours.
 3 graduate hours.

 The course examines techniques and processes of propaganda in a democratic society.
 It draws from contemporary theories of influence and persuasion to identify propaganda in the context of modern journalism, to delinerate differences between propaganda and information, and to assess the impact of propaganda on democratic decision making in the digital age.
 Particular attention is given to the news media practices and consumption patterns that unwittingly facilitate strategies of modern propagandists.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: Junior, Senior or Graduate standing.

 A changing array of special projects, research or reading in journalism.
+Additional fees may apply.
+See Class Schedule.
 1 to 4 undergraduate hours.
 1 to 4 graduate hours.
-May be repeated in the same or subsequent semesters if topics vary.
+May be repeated if topics vary.